 COURSES CODES CREDITS

 Introduction to Economics I ECON 3005 3

 Principles of Economics I ECON 3021 3

 Principles of Economics II ECON 3022 3

 Elements of Geography GEOG 3155 3

 Statistical Reasoning CISO 3155 3

 Sociocultural Anthropology ANTR 3006 3

 Principles of Sociology SOCI 3245 3

 Principles and Problems of Political Science CIPO 3011 3

-Introduction to Psychology PSIC 3003 4

-General Psychology PSIC 3005 3

-Industrial Organizational Psychology PSIC 3116 3

-Social Psychology PSIC 3006 3

-Group Dynamics PSIC 3048 3

-Sociological Principles of Environmental Education SOCI 1001 3

-12 Students in the Industrial Organizational Psychology and Ibero-American Studies fulfill their requirements by taking courses that are more specialized in Social Sciences.
+&lt;sup>8 Students in the Industrial Organizational Psychology and Ibero-American Studies fulfill their requirements by taking courses that are more specialized in Social Sciences.
 This does not either apply to students conducting their bachelors in Business Administration, who will take ECON 3021 and ECON 3022, according to their curricular sequence.